noClaps/gallery/.github/CONTRIBUTING.md

 #### Improvement
 This type of issue is meant for you to provide ideas for features to add to the website, and improvements in general.
 However, I have a few rules:

-1. No JavaScript.
-I will close any issues that suggest using JS to add a feature.
-2. Nothing should hurt the performance of the website.
-If you have suggestions to improve performance, I'm more than happy to listen.
-However, if your suggestion reduces performance, I will not implement it and/or revert any commits I have made related to that feature.
-3. No image suggestions.
+1. No image suggestions.
 I will add whatever images I want, when I want to add them.
-4. No external resources.
+2. No external resources.
 One of the main goals of this project is to have the entire thing be unreliant on any outside code/resources.
 This means no CDNs, no external stylesheets, no services outside of GitHub and GitHub Pages, etc.

 ## Pull Requests (PRs)
 Only modifications to `index.html` are allowed.
 The rules are as follows:

-1. No adding any Javascript.
-2. Nothing should hurt the performance of the website.
-You can use Lighthouse or some other performance testing tool to check the performance of the website and compare it to the original.
-3. No adding your own images or modifying pre-existing images.
+1. No adding your own images or modifying pre-existing images.
-4. No adding external resources such as CDNs, links to stylesheets, no services outside GitHub and GitHub Pages, etc.
+2. No adding external resources such as CDNs, links to stylesheets, no services outside GitHub and GitHub Pages, etc.
-5. It is your responsibility to keep up to date with the main repository on your branch.
+3. It is your responsibility to keep up to date with the main repository on your branch.